pivotal/docs-tap/scc/dockerfile-based-builds.hbs.md

 This topic explains how you can use Dockerfile-based builds with Supply Chain Choreographer.

-For source-based supply chains, when you specify the `dockerfile` parameter in a workload, the builds switch from using Kpack to using Kaniko.
+For source-based supply chains, when you specify the `dockerfile` parameter in a workload, the builds switch from using Kpack to using kaniko.
-Source-based supply chains are supply chains that don't take a pre-built image.
-Kaniko is an open-source tool for building container images from a Dockerfile without running Docker inside a container.
+Source-based supply chains are supply chains that don't take a pre-built image. kaniko is an open-source tool for building container images from a Dockerfile without running Docker inside a container.

 <table>